kevinlekiller/kwin-effect-shaders/README.md

 ## Enabling The KWin Desktop Effect
 `System Settings -> Workspace -> Workspace Behavior -> Desktop Effects -> Appearance -> Shaders`

-Put a checkmark in the box and click accept.
+Put a checkmark in the box and click `Apply`.

-By default all shaders are disabled, see `Modifying The Shader Settings`.
+By default all shaders are disabled, see [Modifying The Shader Settings](#modifying-the-shader-settings).

 ![Desktop Effects](https://github.com/kevinlekiller/kwin-effect-shaders/raw/main/images/settings1.png)